Capturing the critical coupling of large random Kuramoto networks with graphons: Introduction

-The appeal to graphon theory allows one to think of groups of networks over different numbers of vertices as belonging to the same family, represented by the limiting function (the graphon) $W$ in \ref{KuramotoGraphon}.
-Thus, for all $n \gg 1$ and networks with adjacency matrices $[A_{j,k}]_{j,k = 1}^n$ belonging to the same family as a graphon $W$, our analysis shows that with frequencies $\{\omega_j\}_{j = 1}^n$ drawn independently from a distribution on $[-1,1]$, with high probability we have that: \begin{enumerate} \item Continuous and hyperbolic synchronous solutions in \ref{KuramotoGraphon} at a fixed $K$ lead to hyperbolic synchronous solutions to \ref{Kuramoto} at the same coupling value $K$, \item Saddle-node bifurcations at $K = \Kcrit$ of continuous synchronous solutions in \ref{KuramotoGraphon} persist as saddle-node bifurcations of synchronous solutions in \ref{Kuramoto} at some $K = \Kncrit \approx \Kcrit$. \end{enumerate} Thus, in many cases, these results fully capture the emergence and persistence of synchronous solutions in \ref{Kuramoto} for $n\gg 1$ using the single master equation \ref{KuramotoGraphon}.
-However, as we also show in this work, the emergence of synchronous solutions in \ref{KuramotoGraphon} is not always attributed to a saddle-node bifurcation.
-In particular, we prove that for Erd\H{o}s--R\'enyi random networks and certain distributions of random frequencies, the emergence of synchronous solutions in \ref{KuramotoGraphon} comes from a bifurcation involving the essential spectrum.
-While our rigorous bifurcation results do not apply to such essential spectrum bifurcations, we provide numerical observations that indicate that even though our hypotheses do not hold, our results do.
-This leads one to at least conjecture that similar results could be obtained for more complex bifurcation scenarios only present in infinite-dimensional system.
+The appeal to graphon theory allows one to think of groups of networks over different numbers of vertices as belonging to the same family, represented by the limiting function (the graphon) $W$ in \eqref{KuramotoGraphon}.
+Thus, for all $n \gg 1$ and networks with adjacency matrices $[A_{j,k}]_{j,k = 1}^n$ belonging to the same family as a graphon $W$, our analysis shows that with frequencies $\{\omega_j\}_{j = 1}^n$ drawn independently from a distribution on $[-1,1]$, with we have that asymptotically almost surely -- that is, with probability tending to one as $n$ tends to infinity: \begin{enumerate} \item Hyperbolic synchronous solutions in \eqref{KuramotoGraphon} whose phase-lags vary continuously over $x \in [0,1]$ at a fixed $K$ lead to hyperbolic synchronous solutions to \eqref{Kuramoto} at the same coupling value $K$, \item Saddle-node bifurcations at $K = \Kcrit$ of synchronous solutions in \eqref{KuramotoGraphon} with continuous phase-lags persist as saddle-node bifurcations of synchronous solutions in \eqref{Kuramoto} at some $K = \Kncrit \approx \Kcrit$. \end{enumerate} These results suppose that the graphon $W$ satisfies a technical condition, see (\ref{Wcompactness}) below, so that the integral operator in (\ref{KuramotoGraphon}) maps $C[0,1]$ to $C[0,1]$.